kushalthewave1/assignment/README.md

-# NC-Themed ePortfolio
+# Personal Kushal Neupane ePortfolio

-A multi-page, responsive ePortfolio themed on Nepali Congress colors (red, green, white).
+A multi-page, responsive ePortfolio themed which have colors (red, green, white).
 It demonstrates understanding of:
 1) What is Full Stack Development
 2) HTML
 3) CSS